-See WiB Mome of 3, Oct 79 w/ analysis indicating a even worse drought situation then this, Confirms recommendations contained herein, case both analyses indicate that 5-yr, hought supply does not now meet insting demand.
+See WiB Mome of 3, Oct 79 w/ analysis indicating a even worse drought situation then this, Confirms recommendations contained herein, the condendather drought and is end of May or fure.
+It any case both analyses indicate that 5-yr, hought supply does not now meet insting demand.